idmitrievsky/pire/README.md

 When decorated callable is called by itself the behaviour doesn't change, but if it's called with the help of a special supervising function (or is additionally decorated) then pire does its thing.

-This is almost a clone of a Clojure library called [dire](https://github.com/MichaelDrogalis/dire).
+This is a recreation of a Clojure library called [dire](https://github.com/MichaelDrogalis/dire).

 ## Installation
 ```